 She looked around and saw the others.
 All of them.
 They stood tall with her and held their weapons as though confirming to one another that this had just happened.

 Iliera smiled.
 Here they were, refreshed and alive.
 The Academy of Hope stood once more.
-The Titan, Argus, raised his blade once more, not ready to surrender.
+The First Yunai raised his blade once more, not ready to surrender.

 “Together,” she said aloud.
 “Let’s end this!”

-They charged at the Titan, swiping their blades and bringing down all their mightiest spells.
-The air crackled and fizzed with the raw Arcane power.
-Holy Light and Void magic sparked and exploded in bright flashes as they collided with the Titan’s body.
+They charged at the enemy, swiping their blades and bringing down all their mightiest spells.
+The air crackled and fizzed with the raw power.
+All kinds of magic sparked and exploded in bright flashes as they collided with the enemy’s body.

-Iliera ducked and rolled, passing between the Titan and the other members, swapping patterns to keep their foe distracted.
-When Argus dared to turn away from either of them, he paid the price with a slash of claws or the teeth of a jagged blade.
+Iliera ducked and rolled, passing between the First Yunai and the other members, swapping patterns to keep their foe distracted.
+When the enemy dared to turn away from either of them, he paid the price with a slash of claws or the teeth of a jagged blade.

 No one was wasting this second chance.